 Strengthening Friendships

 We also knew that students struggled to stick with journaling because of how monotonous it could be.
-In order to make the habit easier to keep up on a daily basis, we created an alternative to the deep-dive question sets that was composed of just a few questions about what was happening that day.
+In order to make the habit easier to keep up on a daily basis, we created an alternative to the deep-dive question sets that were composed of just a few questions about what was happening that day.
 We also introduced a reward system where students could earn coins and use them to buy new characters.

-After testing the idea with a website and two beta versions, we released Wellnest on the app store.
+After testing the idea with a website and two beta versions, we released Wellnest on the App Store.
 The app got a great response from students all over the country, and surprisingly a lot of adults.
 We rounded up some of the most devout users (making 4-7 entries a week) to ask them about their experience, what they found useful, and what they struggled with.
 Here is what was important to them: